ppekko/jbi/README.md

 # Dependencies

-Requires ccache and pkg-config installed to run.
+Requires pkg-config installed to run.
 TCC is required to build.

 # Building